Joining a Google Meet meeting via VTC

 • Otherwise (if there is no SIP option), click on the link More joining options.

-... and then in the new window, select Third-party systems and use the SIP endpoint address in the format meeting-ID@<customer-domain>.
+... and then in the new window, select Third-party systems and use the SIP endpoint address in the format meeting-code@<customer-domain>.

 ... and enter the dial-in address using the touch panel or remote control on the VTC system.